 Criminal proceedings

-Similar to criminal proceedings, there is an option to withhold testimony for non-indictment of loved ones in traffic offenses.
-In the case of traffic offenses, you do not exercise this right when you are stopped on the road, but rather for speeding tickets that come in the mail later.
+Similar to criminal proceedings, there is the possibility of withholding a statement on the grounds of not blaming loved ones for traffic offences.
+In the case of traffic offences, you do not exercise this right when you are stopped on the road, but rather for speeding tickets that arrive in the mail later.
 Conversely, however, the earlier practice of using the excuse of a loved one to avoid prosecution for a traffic violation ended years ago when lawmakers made car owners directly responsible for poor parking or speeding if the driver could not be identified.

 Close person and taxes